aprilwebster/ai_and_ml_metadata/README.md

 ## metadata standards
 - to be useful and understandable, metadata must be standardized to provide a common language with semantics that are as clearly defined (and unambiguous) as possible
 - without a common language, integration and interoperability are not possible
-- XML is the language of choice for most industry standards due to its semi-structured nature which provides a way to organize properties and facilitates easier analysis and comparison while still providing support for unstructured data
+- XML is the language of choice for most industry standards due to its semi-structured nature which provides a way to organize properties and facilitate easier analysis and comparison, while still providing support for unstructured data

 ### industry standards
 - many industries have come up with solutions in the form of standards and schemas for recording metadata to provide information to end users for datasets, models, and code